Last updated by fabiowzgogo at 2014/2/8

 1) The front section includes Yangliu Bridge, Yin-Yang Valley, White Poplar Forest, Baojing Hill, and Colorful Hill.

 2) The middle section comprises Nianyuba Path, including Renshengguo Ground, Sea Buckthorn Forest, Jianshan Hill, and Jiujia Sea.

 3) The back section is mainly famous for its Niupengzi Grasslands as well as Changhe Beach, but it also includes less notable sites such as Api Peak, Hunter Peak, Blood Wall, and Changhe Dam.
 The ancient, time-worn cliffs of Api Peak, Hunter Peak and Golden Chicken Peak are natural wonders, as is Eagle's Beak Cave.
-Colorful Hill, Wangyue Peak, Shexin Cave, and Sexy Valley are worth a visit too.
+Colorful Hill, Wangyue Peak and Shexin Caveare worth a visit too.
 Some of Mount Siguniang's prime mountaineering peaks are best accessed from Shuangqiao Valley.